 Assume that account A (account ID = 11223344, enterprise alias = company-a) needs to grant OSS operation permissions to the employee Anne of account B (account ID = 12345678, enterprise alias = company-b).
 The process is as follows:

-- Account A creates a role which allows account B to assume the role.
+- Account A creates a role that account B can assume.

 - Account A grants permissions to the role.

-- Account B creates RAM users and authorizes them to assume the role.
+- Account B creates a RAM user and authorizes it to assume the role.

 Note: For more information about enterprise alias, see the Set your enterprise alias section of Set up RAM in the RAM Quick Start.

-Log on to the RAM console with the primary account credentials of account A.
+Log on to the RAM console using account A.

-Select Roles from the menu on the left, and then click Create Role.
+Click RAM Roles in the left-side menu, and then click Create RAM Role.

-For 2: Enter Type, select Other Alibaba Cloud Account, and enter the account ID of account B as the trusted Alibaba Cloud account ID.
+Select Other Alibaba Cloud Account for Select Trusted Alibaba Cloud Account Enter Type, and then enter the ID of account B as the trusted Alibaba Cloud account ID.
 In this example, enter 12345678.